benbenbang/github-matrix-screen-server/README.md

 ## Credit & A Known Issue

 The original project is made by [@winterbe](https://github.com/winterbe).
-Since the server is down, I decided to encapsulate it into docker to keep this nice project could be easily serve on client side.
+Since the server is down, I decided to encapsulate it into docker to keep this nice project could be easily served on client side.
 But due to I'm not a Java guy, there's a error about `CORS` should be solved if you want to serve it on the cloud.

 ## Before Start